hpe-dev-incubator/hpe-dev-portal/content/platform/swarm-learning/home.md

 - - -

-## Listen to what the Experts are saying
+## Listen to what the experts are saying

 \-﻿ **How to Optimize Machine Learning at the Edge with Swarm Learning**